 Don’t get me wrong though.
 We are not trashing employee training.
 Far from it actually, since we acknowledge that training programs have their place.
 There’s no doubt about it.
 However, the point is, training doesn’t necessarily help you to capitalize on your employee’s talents.

 Now that’s precisely where talent activation comes in.
-While training seeks to broaden skills, talent activation principally focuses on developing an individual’s skills and competencies.
+While training seeks to broaden skills, talent activation principally focuses on developing an individual’s skill and competencies.

 What does this mean for your company?